-NOTE: If you have two hearing aids with synchronization enabled, changing the program on one hearing aid automatically applies the change to the second hearing aid as well.
+NOTE: If you have two hearing aids with synchronization enabled, a change of program on one hearing aid automatically applies to the second hearing aid as well.
 The same number of beeps will then sound in the second hearing aid.